Thomas W. Dowdeswell

 ABOUT

-Dowdeswell’s surrealist style creates a dreamscape atmosphere where he deliberately juxtaposes imagery of desperation and opulence, victimization and exploitation, in an attempt to explore the inequality of society through a flurry of abstraction and symbolism.
+I blend surrealist, figurative and geomtric styles to creates dreamscape atmospheres where I deliberately juxtapose imagery of desperation and opulence, victimization and exploitation, in an attempt to explore the inequality of society through flurries of abstraction and symbolism.
 When expressed through structural shapes, the form and energy is reminiscent of Futurist Umberto Boccioni's Elasticity (1912).
 But sometimes that flurry takes a complete abstract form, reminding the viewer of Kandinsky’s Compositions (1913), and thus the longing for liberation.
-Moreover, Dowdeswell’s faceless, indistinguishable figures have an uncanny resemblance to Salvador Dali's 'creature' in The Persistence of Memory (1931) reinforcing the obscure, dreamlike setting and reiterating the inescapable confusion of the human condition.